 Overall, when you look from a distance, you can see M’s face with his innocent smile in a positive way given by all the details and reflections of the gold leaf in the background of the canvas.
 With a lot of neurological symbols, and connections of the brain with the shape of human silhouettes, it emphasizes the concept and harmoniously links this metaphorical puzzle.

-It took me 2 years to create the whole thing, but it was so beautiful and overwhelming to work on every little detail.
-The goal remains important for me, to create emotions, beautiful memories, and especially hope in the viewers’ eyes.
+It took me 2 years to create the whole concept, but it was so beautiful and overwhelming to work on every little detail.
+Especially when you walk in front of him, from side to side, you can see his eyes following you.
+The goal remains important for me, to create emotions, beautiful memories, and hope in the viewers’ eyes.

 What do I want to happen with my artwork?